Analytics & expertise in economics, finance, and statistics.

 - For more information see his Curriculum Vitae, and listen to an interview.

-In legal cases of personal injury and wrongful death, economists apply a discount rate to lost future income, so as to get the present value of economic damages.
+In legal cases of personal injury and wrongful death, economists apply a discount rate to lost future income, to get the present value of economic damages.
 Gilbert Economics uses current market rates to discount future income.

-For expert witness work we charge $300 per hour for research, consulting, report preparation, and testimony at deposition and trial.
+For expert witness and litigation support work we charge $300 per hour for research, consulting, report preparation, and testimony at deposition and trial.
 We do not charge for travel time or travel-related expenses in the states of Arkansas, Illinois, Indiana, Iowa, Kansas, Kentucky, Missouri, Minnesota, Tennessee or Wisconsin.
 For more information see our fee schedule.

 Presentations & Papers